sarrab/DMML2020_COOP/README.md

 ## 2. Methodology
 After defining several different data cleaner and preprocessing functions, we implemented for different type of models like: LogisticRegression, DecisionTreeClassifier, RandomForestClassifier, KNeighborsClassifier, Grid Search algorithm.
 We tried to observe the efficiency of these models under different data cleaner and preprocessing functions.
-One of the earlier conclusion was the fact that further cleaning like implementing stemming had a negatif effect on the result.
-Based on this finding, we tried to hyperparametrize under different models.
+One of the earlier conclusion was the fact that further cleaning like implementing stemming had a negative effect on the result.
+Based on this finding, we tried to hyperparameterize under different models.

 However, one of our final conlcusion was the fact that data cleaning stage could matter a lot.